kdeldycke/kevin-deldycke-blog/content/posts/qlc-2-6-1-for-mandriva-2008-1.md

 ["LLA, OpenDMX USB and Q Light Controller Tutorial" tutorial](http://opendmx.net/index.php/LLA,_OpenDMX_USB_and_Q_Light_Controller_Tutorial).

 I haven't played with QLC yet: I've just started it and as you can see on the screenshot it seems to work.
-Happy testing ! ;)
+Happy testing! ;)